West Overton, Pennsylvania

 West Overton is a historic village located approximately 40 mi southeast of Pittsburgh, in East Huntingdon Township, Westmoreland County, Pennsylvania, United States.
-It is on PA 819 between the towns of Mount Pleasant and Scottdale.
-Its latitude is 40.117N and its longitude is -79.564W.
+It is located near PA 819 between the towns of Mount Pleasant and Scottdale.
 Known as the birthplace of industrialist and art collector Henry Clay Frick, it is also the original site of the distillery founded by his great-grandfather, Henry Overholt, and later operated by his grandfather, Abraham Overholt.
 This distillery is famous for producing Old Overholt rye whiskey.